zackse/taskforge/src/docs/contributing/code_of_conduct.rst

 with the project on the forum where the communication occurs i.e., a tweet and your Twitter bio.

-10. Contact info
+10. Contact Info
 ----------------

 Send all questions or concerns to: `The Project Maintainers
 <mailto://chasinglogic@gmail.com>`_

-11. License and attribution
+11. License and Attribution
 ---------------------------

 This Code of Conduct is derived from the Citizen Code of Conduct.